 Garlic comes next, followed by half & half, chicken broth, lemon juice, dill, and cornstarch.

-Last but not least, just picture the look of your family’s faces when you bring out a platter full of cheesy, bacon-wrapped chicken.
+Close your eyes and picture the look on your family’s faces when you bring out a platter full of cheesy, bacon-wrapped chicken.

 This is extra scrumptious with BBQ sauce brushed over the top and would be the ultimate side to a big plate of mac & cheese.